 - On a wider scale, with our community, influence our elected officials to adopt policies that address the urgent issue of climate change.

 Sign up for weekly emails on Upcoming Events and Climate News at www.neighboursfortheplanet.ca.

-For more information about what you can do to take action on the Climate Crisis or to join our meetings held twice a month, email Carrie Tai at [email protected]
+For more information about what you can do to take action on the Climate Crisis, email Carrie Tai at [email protected]